What is a Mortgage Guarantor?

 Mortgage Guarantor Vs. Co-Signer

 Both a mortgage co-signer and a guarantor are responsible for your debt if you fail to make payments; however, there are a few key differences between the two.
-The table below outlines the key differences between a guarantor and a co-signer.
+A co-signer is closer to a co-borrower in terms of signing documents, ownership and risk.
+The table below explains the differences between a guarantor, co-signer and a co-borrower.

 A guarantor is usually added to applications where the primary borrower meets the income requirement but has credit issues.
 Meanwhile, a cosigner is usually required for applications where the primary borrower fails to meet income requirements, often because they don't have adequate documents to prove their income.
 Guarantors usually need to have a better financial standing than a co-signer.